 It does not match the lifespan or wind resistance of premium architectural shingles, but it delivers reliable performance for the price.

-Homeowners often choose them for:
+Contractors often recommend them for:

 • Thick construction and heavier mats (CertainTeed)